 Bentota is located at the southern tip of the western province and it is situated about 60 km from Colombo while the distance from Colombo international airport is around 110km.
 Due to the recently constructed southern highway, you can reach Bentota within 1-hour drive from the airport.

 How to Go to Bentota Beach Sri Lanka

-The most foreign tourist, who plans a holiday in Sri Lanka arrives at the Katunayake international airport, all planes arrive in the island lands at Katunayake international airport while some of the flight lands at Mahinda Rajapakse international airport in southern Sri Lanka.
+Most foreign tourist, who plans a holiday in Sri Lanka arrives at the Katunayake international airport, all planes that arrive on the island land at Katunayake international airport while some flight lands at Mahinda Rajapakse international airport in southern Sri Lanka.

 It is very easy to reach Bentota beach from both airports due to its location on one of the busiest main roads on the island.
 Bentota beach is located halfway on the Galle-Colombo main road.
 There are plenty of options to travel to Bentota from all sides of the country.

-The train is another alternative for expensive taxis.
-All trains on the southern coatstal belt, regardless it is an express or a slow train, stops at the Bentota beach.
+The train is another alternative to expensive taxis.
+All trains on the southern coastal belt, regardless it is an express or slow trains, stop at Bentota beach.

 The distance from Galle to Bentota is 85 km and can easily be reached by public transport or private transport.
 If you start the journey from Colombo there are plenty of public buses.
 All buses heading to destinations in Southern Sri Lanka (Matara, Galle) can do the job.
 All trains plying to Galle and Matara from Colombo can also be used to travel to Bentota.

 The distance between Bentota and Kandy is 178 km and it takes around 4 hours to reach Bentota from Kandy by taxi.
 It will take around 5 hours to reach Bentota from Colombo if you choose public transport to travel to Bentota from Kandy.